theo-armour/pages/00-journal/2024-01-07-finding-happiness.md

 How do you find happiness in a world full of suffering?

-In a world devoid of actual meaning, finding happiness in the midst of suffering can be tricky.
+In a world devoid of actual meaning (from my atheist point-of-view), finding happiness in the midst of suffering can be tricky.

 Despite many nice things happening, many people are pessimistic.